Nour El Ain

-Nour El Ain (نور العين, /ar/; "Light of The Eye") is Egyptian singer Amr Diab's most successful album.
-It was released in January 1996 and became a tremendous success not only in the Middle East but worldwide.
+Nour El Ain or Nour El Ein (نور العين, /arz/) is Egyptian singer Amr Diab's most successful album.
+It was released in 1996 and became a tremendous success not only in the Middle East but worldwide.
 The album was recognized at the World Music Awards for the best-selling album in the Middle East for 1996.
+The music video for the song Nour El Ain was filmed in the Egyptian city of Hurghada.